Learning for Life

 All learners within the class have a range of complex needs.
 Most have a diagnosis of ASD and ADHD, which inhibits their social, personal and independent development skills.
 Some of the children have limited verbal communication skills and find social interactions difficult with both peers and unfamiliar adults.

 We start each day with activities which are set up at the class tables with numeracy and literacy games and skills for the children to choose.
 Whilst the children are doing these activities they read on a 1:1 basis with an adult.
 We then gather and begin ‘Hello Time’ in which we establish the daily timetable and welcome everyone to the Academy.
 A creative and multi-sensory approach to learning is adopted across all core and foundation subjects supported by the use of signs and symbols.
-At the moment the class seem to especially enjoy our literacy sessions, numeracy and science sessions.
-We have been participating in yoga activities with the children last year and as it has been great for them we have decided to continue with it this year, they also participate in relaxation and well-being sessions as part of this.
-3F focus on developing our independent reading and writing skills in a way which suits our individual needs this is reinforced by use of visual and interactive methods, we also share as a class.
-One day a week we run a peer buddy maths session where children from another class come in and play maths games promoting various social skills.
-This year we have introduced a Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
+At the moment the class seem to especially enjoy our literacy, numeracy and science sessions.
+We have been participating in yoga activities with the children last year and as it has been great for them we have decided to continue with it this year rotated with a sensory story and also art.
+3F focus on developing our independent reading and writing skills in a way which suits our individual needs this is reinforced by use of visual and interactive methods, we also share as a class and practise reading at home.
+We have introduced a Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
 It is hoped that through the range of skills we learn through our curriculum that we will be able to again transfer these skills to a variety of environments both in and outside of the Academy.